Aeranos/GoogleSearchContextMenu-Edge-Extension/README.md

 # Google Search Context Menu for Microsoft Edge Extension

-An extension for Edge browser that adds 'Search using Google Search' to the browser's context menu whenever any text is selected in the browser.
+Adds 'Search using Google Search' to Microsoft Edge context menu whenever any text is selected in the browser.

 ![Screenshot](/screenshot.png)